airr-community/airr-standards/docs/miairr/specification_miairr_ncbi.rst

    be deposited in a general-purpose INSDC repository, using the record structure described below.

-INSDC records were originally designed to hold individual Sanger sequences.
-Therefore each record will contain a header with information largely identical between all records in an AIRR sequencing study.
+The International Nucleotide Sequence Database Collaboration (INSDC) records, used by repositories such as GenBank and ENA, were originally designed to hold individual Sanger sequences.
+Therefore, each record will contain a header with information largely identical between all records in an AIRR sequencing study.
 Records can be concatenated for uploading.

 The INSDC feature table (FT) [INSDC_FT]_ is a sequence annotation standard used within the INSDC records and assigns information to